sundar19/Ozone_motors/sensor_2_jetson/Readme.txt

 Connect ethernet cable b/w Jetson and chipkit

-Run multiple_can project in nxp and can_imu_nxp in Arduino and sensor_can in chipkit and socket_client_listen.py in jetson
+Run multiple_can project in nxp and can_imu_nxp in Arduino and sensor_can in chipkit and socket_client_listen.py in jetson For using seeeduino_xiao instead of arduino , use GetAllData_test from seeeduino xiao folder